erickbytes/lofipython/content/blog/make-your-python-installs-faster-with-uv.rst

 This seems like an instance where two developers identified the same core problem and are now combining their efforts.
 Sounds like a win for all Python developers.
 Armin Ronacher, the creator of the Flask web framework and Charlie Marsch with the proven success of ruff are converging to tackle one of Python's biggest pain points.
-It sounds like they could be merged into a python packaging super tool at some point:
+It sounds like they could be merged into a Python packaging super tool at some point:

    **Will Rye retired for uv?**